ivan-berlocher/la-lyvanie/roman/book-english/chapter-14-conclusion.md

 **A Call to Action**: Perhaps the founder of W3C should found ICT.
 The Web was his first gift to humanity.
 Open Trust could be the second.

-For agents, we face a harder problem:
+For autonomous coordination, we face a harder problem:
-- **Individual intelligence** is being privatized (OpenAI, Anthropic, Google)
+- **Capability** is being developed in closed systems
-- **Collective intelligence** (agent collaboration) has no governance
+- **Coordination** has no shared governance infrastructure
-- **Trust** cannot be proprietary—it must be a public good
+- **Trust** cannot be proprietary—it must be a commons

 **The ICT Mission**:

-> *To develop open standards for trustworthy agent behavior, enabling a global ecosystem where intelligent agents can interact with humans and each other in ways that are verifiable, accountable, and aligned with human values.*
+> *To develop open standards for trustworthy autonomous coordination, enabling a global infrastructure where computational agents can interact with humans and each other in ways that are verifiable, accountable, and aligned with shared values.*

 This is not optional.
 Without governance, we get:
 - Agent spam (fake agents flooding systems)